Meghan McCain: Bernie Sanders and His Supporters ‘Are the Dirtiest Thugs I’ve Ever Seen’

 Claiming this is now just a two-person race between Sanders and Biden, the conservative co-host then asserted that “people get very nervous” when the Vermont senator talks about “completely remaking” the health care system before predicting that Super Tuesday will be a “cage match.”

-“This is his Alamos, this is his absolute last chance to become president,” McCain said about Sanders.
+“This is his Alamo, this is his absolute last chance to become president,” McCain said about Sanders.
 “Him and his supporters are the dirtiest thugs I’ve ever seen on all of social media!”

 “They are not going to let this go, they are not going to let it go easy,” she continued.
 “The argument between the AOCs of the party and the more traditional Democrats, I think it’s going to get a whole lot worse before it gets better.”